Why Should You Choose Voice Analytics Over Traditional Call Monitoring?

 In summary, it is not appropriate to compare voice analytics with traditional call monitoring in terms of what it can deliver and how organizations can make use of it.

-Unless you are a small operation, you should consider using voice analytics as a part of your call center platform.
+Unless you are a small operation, you should consider using voice analysis as a part of your call center platform.
 The benefits far outweigh the cost and the efforts it takes to integrate voice analytics as a part of your infrastructure.

 How often have you thought about how you can make sense of all the customer conversations in your call center?